yarpc/yarpc-go/README.md

 **exception of experimental packages**.

 Experimental packages reside within packages named `x`, and are *not stable*.
 This means their APIs can break at any time.
-The purpose of these packages is to incubate new features.
-These packages are vetted with internal customers, and are moved out of the `x` package when stable, at which point their public APIs will be locked.
+The intention here is to iterate closely with internal customers validate and mature the contained APIs.
+Once stable, their contents will be moved out of the containing `x` package and their APIs will be locked.

 [doc-img]: https://godoc.org/go.uber.org/yarpc?status.svg
 [doc]: https://godoc.org/go.uber.org/yarpc